IndraGunawan/symfony-docs/security/access_token.rst

 Configuring Multiple OIDC Discovery Endpoints .............................................

-.. versionadded:: 7.4

-    Support for multiple OIDC discovery endpoints was introduced in Symfony 7.4.

 The ``OidcTokenHandler`` supports multiple OIDC discovery endpoints, allowing it to validate tokens from different identity providers: